IHE/ITI.mCSD/input/pagecontent/volume-1.md

 Interoperability Framework ([http://wiki.siframework.org/file/view/ESI
 Query and
 Response.pdf](http://wiki.siframework.org/file/view/ESI%20Query%20and%20Response.pdf)).
+In addition, mCSD can enable connectivity by providing service endpoint lookup, such as "What is the FHIR server for this organization?".

 The loosely coupled design and flexible querying capability of the mCSD Profile means it can be deployed within a variety of eHealth